 Sus (Sustain)- Sets the held VCF cutoff mod voltage following Att and D/R phases (key held).

-On the original Polymoog these buttons allowed selection of hard-wired sound presets; in addition to changing waveform, octave, and envelope parameters, the numbered preset buttons also routed audio through fixed filter circuits.
+On the original instrument, these buttons allowed selection of hard-wired sound presets; in addition to changing waveform, octave, and envelope parameters, the numbered preset buttons also routed audio through fixed filter circuits.
 Each preset had its own custom fixed filter board, known as a "mode filter."
-(We weren't kidding when we said Polymoogs have a lot of filtering options.)
 Unlike a typical synth filter, they have no external controls and they aren't voltage controllable, so they can't change timbre over time.
 It's best to think of the Mode Filters as preset EQ curves.

 To use the Mode filters, simply select one and raise the Mode slider in the Master Gain section.
 The LED numeric indicator displays the currently selected mode filter.
 As mentioned, switching mode filters won't affect other parameters.